tiltedphoques/TiltedEvolution/README.md

 Have some experience in C++, and want to help advance the project faster?
 Contribute!
 - Check the issues, it's a good place to start when you don't know what to do.
 - Fork the repository and create pull requests to this repository.
+- Create pull requests to the "dev" branch, not to master or prerel.
 - Try to keep your code clean, following the code guidelines.

 ## Main project source tree